BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Major Communication

-Q.3.
-Case: During an important meeting, a team leader’s presentation is disrupted by frequent interruptions and poor listening.
-Analyze the case and explain listening and speaking skills in workplace communication.
+Analyze the case and explain the importance of listening and speaking skills in workplace communication.
 Discuss types of listening, public speaking skills, presentation techniques, and effective meeting management.
-(5+5 = 10 Marks)

 Ans 3.

-The case illustrates how even a well-prepared presentation can fail when listening norms and meeting management practices are inadequate.
-Listening and speaking are two inseparable dimensions of effective workplace communication.
-Organizations that invest in developing both skills, alongside structured meeting management practices, produce more productive, aligned, and professionally collaborative teams.
+The example illustrates how a professionally-prepared presentation could fail in the event that listening standards and meeting management practices do not meet the requirements.
+Listening and speaking are two of the essential elements for effective workplace communication.
+Organisations that are investing in the development of these abilities, as well as implementing well-organized meeting management techniques create more effective organized, aligned, and collaborative teams.

 Assignment Set – 2

-Q.4.
-Case: A junior employee prepares a business report with copied content and grammatical errors.
-Using the case, explain reading and writing skills in professional communication.
-Discuss skimming, scanning, précis writing, summarizing, paraphrasing, and subject-verb agreement.
-(5+5 = 10 Marks)
+Using the case, explain the importance of reading and writing skills in professional communication.
+Discuss techniques such as skimming, scanning, précis writing, summarizing, paraphrasing, and subject–verb agreement.

 Ans 4.